haipinglu/my-hugo-academic-web/content/authors/reza-rastegari/_index.md

 ---
 # Display name
-title: Wei Sang
+title: Reza Rastegari

 # Username (this should match the folder name)
 authors:
-- wei-sang
+- reza-rastegari

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor at Shanxi Medical University
+role: Remote intern

 # Organizations/Affiliations
-# organizations:
+organizations:
-# - name: The University of Sheffield
+- name: University of Sheffield
-#   url: ""
+  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: